Downstate Business Stabilization Grant...

-Information related to this application will be available for review before the public hearing as of 13 May, 2020 at Galva City Hall between the hours of 8:00 am, and 4:00 pm, or on the Galva City Website at http://www.galvail.gov/Business/EconomicDevelopment.php Interested citizens are invited to provide comments regarding these issues either at the public hearing or by a prior written statement.
-Written comments should be submitted to David Dyer, 311 N.W.
-4th Avenue, P.O.
-Box 171, Galva, IL 61434 no later than 22 May 2020 to ensure placement of such comments in the official record of the public hearing proceedings.
-This project will result in no displacement of any persons or businesses.
-For additional information concerning the proposed project, please contact David Dyer at (309) 932 – 2555 or write to David Dyer at 311 N.W.
-4th Avenue, P. O. Box 171, Galva, IL 61434.
+All interested citizens are invited to provide comments either at the public hearing or by prior written statement.
+Written comments should be submitted to application writer David Dyer, 311 N.W.
+4th Avenue, Galva, IL 61434 no later than 16 June 2021 to ensure placement of such comments in the official record of the public hearing proceedings.
+This grant-funded project resulted in no displacement of any persons or businesses.

 The City of Galva believes that there are two constituent elements necessary for the creation of wealth: Capital and Entrepreneurship.
 Moreover, we understand that government has a penchant for erecting barriers to entry, limiting the flow of capital, impeding growth and hindering business continuity.